crosetto/AutomaticDifferentiation/README.md

 auto g = f+x(5.);
 ```

-In order to achieve that we change first of all the definition of our variable x, transforming it into a second order function which returns the first argument.
+In order to achieve this we change first of all the definition of our variable x, transforming it into a function returning a function which returns the first argument.
 We define another independent variable "y" which returns the second argument instead, while constants "c"
 return a value which is independent of both the arguments: